Atrial Septal Defect Transcatheter Repair for Children

 child’s healthcare provider about the specific risk factors for your child.
-How do I help my child get ready for an atrial septal defect transcatheter repair?
-Ask your child’s healthcare provider how to prepare your child for ASD transcatheter the procedure.
+How do I help my child get ready for an ASD transcatheter closure?

+Ask your child’s healthcare provider how to get your child ready for an ASD transcatheter the procedure.
 He or she may also need to stop taking any medicine beforehand.
-Your child’s healthcare provider may want to do some extra tests before the procedure.
-Blood tests.
+Your child may need some extra tests before the procedure.
+These might include: Blood tests.
 These are done to check general health.

-- Echocardiogram, to view heart anatomy and check blood flow through the heart What happens during an atrial septal defect transcatheter repair for a child?
+Echocardiogram.
+This is done to see the heart and check blood flow through the heart.
+What happens during an ASD transcatheter closure for a child?

 Talk with your child’s healthcare provider about what to expect during the procedure.
 Your child will get anesthesia before the surgery starts.
 Your child will sleep deeply and painlessly during the procedure.
-He or she won’t remember it afterward.
+He or she won’t remember it later.

 The closure will take a few hours.

-- The healthcare provider will insert a small, flexible tube (catheter) into an artery in the groin.
+The healthcare provider will put a small, flexible tube (catheter) into an artery in the groin.
 This tube will have a small device inside it.

-- The healthcare provider will thread the tube through the blood vessel all the way to the atrial septum.
-X-ray images and echocardiogram may be used to see exactly where

-- In some cases, the healthcare provider may use a transesophageal echocardiogram, with the ultrasound probe inserted into the child’s throat.
+The provider will thread the tube through the blood vessel all the way to the atrial septum.
+X-ray images and echocardiogram may be used to see exactly where the tube In some cases, the provider may use a transesophageal echocardiogram.
+For this, the ultrasound probe is put into the child’s throat.

-- The healthcare provider will push the small device out of the tube and place it across in the atrial septum.
+The provider will push the small device out of the tube and place it across the hole in the atrial septum.
 Then the device will be secured in place.

 The tube will be removed through the blood vessel.

-- The healthcare provider will close and bandage the site where the tube was inserted.
-What happens after an atrial septal defect transcatheter repair for a child?
+The healthcare provider will close and bandage the site where the tube was put in.
+What happens after an ASD transcatheter closure for a child?

 Ask your child’s healthcare provider what will happen after the ASD transcatheter